LdBeth/sqush/README.md

 *If you use Emacs, you can use my [emacs mode](https://github.com/LdBeth/InfernoEmacs/blob/master/core/teco-mode.el)* Actually I made this project to torture test the emacs mode I made.

+## TECO-64 specific language features that are not (yet) supported

+* TECO-64 automatically skips ascii space charachter when look for delimiters for `@` modified commands.
+This macro does not yet do that, so spaces before delimiter are not allowed.

+* TECO-64 supports using `!` as operator in arithmetic expression enclosed between `()`.